dawid-szaniawski/bepatient/docs/usage.md

 When creating a RequestsWaiter object, one attribute is required:

-- request `(PreparedRequest | Response)`: The request or response to monitor for the expected values.
+- request `(PreparedRequest | Request | Response)`: the request or response to monitor for the expected values.

 Additionally, the user can also specify:

-- status_code `(int, optional)`: The expected HTTP status code.
+- status_code `(int, optional)`: the expected HTTP status code.
 Defaults to 200.
-- session `(Session | None, optional)`: The requests session to use for sending requests.
+- session `(Session | None, optional)`: the requests session to use for sending requests.
 Defaults to None.
 - timeout `(int | None, optional)`: request timeout in seconds.
 Defaults to 5 seconds.

 #### Methods